Ojoajogwu/Ojoajogwu/README.md

 - 👋 Hi, I’m @Ojoajogwu
-- 👀 I’m interested in Active web development
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning HTML, CSS, JQuery
+- 🌱 Beginner level
-- 💞️ I’m looking to collaborate on web development programs
+- 💞️ Open for collaboration and tutorials
 - 📫 How to reach me +2347036750961, +2347039744920

 <!---